alexorsk89/Java-Appium_Automation_Wikipedia_iOS-Android/README.md

-WIKIPEDIA mobile application autotesting framework for iOS and Android platforms
+# WIKIPEDIA mobile application autotesting framework for iOS and Android platforms
+# Use language: Java
+# Use frameworks: JUnit, Appium, Selenium